remix-run/remix-website/data/posts/lazy-loading-routes.md

 <figcaption class="my-2">The React.lazy() call produces a similar render + fetch chain</figcaption>

 So while we can leverage `React.lazy()` with data routers, we end up introducing a chain to download the component _after_ our data fetches.
 Ruben Casas [wrote up a great post][react-router-6.4-code-splitting] on some of the approaches to leverage code-splitting in data routers with `React.lazy()`.
-But as we can see from the post, code splitting was still not super straightforward and came with some DX downsides as it was a bit verbose and tedious to do manually.
+But as we can see from the post, code splitting was still a bit verbose and tedious to do manually.
 As a result of this sub-par DX, we received a [Proposal][proposal] (and an initial [POC implementation][poc]) from `@rossipedia`.
 This proposal did a great job of outlining the current challenges and got us thinking about the best way to introduce first-class code-splitting support in a `RouterProvider`.
 We'd like to give a **huge** shout out to both of these folks (and the rest of our amazing community) for being such active participants in the evolution of React Router 🙌.

 ## Introducing Route.lazy